rackerlabs/technical-blog/_posts/2015-07-01-openstack-osad-and-nagios-against-the-world.md

 To keep it simple, you can't do better than by going with [Nagios](http://www.nagios.com/products) Core.
 Yes, while it may not be the flashiest dashboard visually, it is one of the most powerful and lightweight monitoring applications I have used.
 With Nagios, you have ultimate control on many aspects of your monitoring ecosystem, ranging from being able to create custom plugins, all the way to explicitly defining execution windows for that host.
 Administration can be handled directly from the flat files, or you can use many of the third party tools, such as [NConf](http://exchange.nagios.org/directory/Addons/Configuration/NConf/details).
 With the launch of the new versions, XI, more and more of the features only found in the third party tools are built right in.
 Some of the new features that stand out would be the advanced graphs, integration into Incident management tools, and cleaner SLA reports.

-Of course, with great capability sometimes comes great overhead.
+Of course, with great capability comes great overhead, sometimes.
 Typically, I have found that keeping your monitoring close to your infrastructure avoids limiting what you are monitoring due to firewall restrictions and so on.
 I strongly recommend using SNMP (UDP port 161), rather than the NRPE agent.
 No agent install needed.
 Also, I normally stick with Perl written plugins to ease troubleshooting.
 Creating ‘good’ monitors is essential to minimize false alerts, that in time turn to ignored alerts.
 If you find a service check continuously sending off false alerts, FIX IT!
 Do not let it linger for days.

-Because of the power behind OpenStack exposing all functionality thru API’s, monitoring is made easy.
+Because of the power behind OpenStack exposing all functionality thru APIs, monitoring is made easy.
 Custom plugin scripts can be created to monitor the whole OpenStack stack and to cross reference any bottlenecks to physical infrastructure problems.
 This type of proactive monitoring can lead to preventing down time, which lead to outages.

 OpenStack monitoring consists of: